 How to fix - Cross-Site Scripting (XSS)

-Cross-Site Scripting (XSS) is a type of vulnerability that occurs when an attacker is able to inject malicious code (such as JavaScript) into a web page viewed by other users.
+Cross-Site Scripting (XSS) is a type of vulnerability that occurs when an attacker can inject malicious code (such as JavaScript) into a web page viewed by other users.
 This can allow the attacker to steal sensitive information (such as cookies or login credentials) or perform other malicious actions (such as redirecting the user to a different site or installing malware).
 There are several ways to fix Cross-Site Scripting (XSS):

-1. Escape User Input: By escaping user input, it will be rendered as plain text, so any malicious code will not be executed.
+Escape User Input: By escaping user input, it will be rendered as plain text, so any malicious code will not be executed.
 This can be done by using built-in functions provided by the programming language or framework, such as htmlspecialchars() in PHP.

-2. Use a Content Security Policy (CSP): This is a security feature that allows you to specify which sources of content are allowed to be loaded by the browser.
+Use a Content Security Policy (CSP): This is a security feature that allows you to specify which sources of content are allowed to be loaded by the browser.
 This can prevent malicious code from being executed, even if it has been injected into the page.

-3. Use a framework with built-in protection: Some web frameworks like AngularJS and React provide built-in protection against XSS attacks.
+Use a framework with built-in protection: Some web frameworks like AngularJS and React provide built-in protection against XSS attacks.

-4. Use a Web Application Firewall (WAF): A WAF can be used to detect and block XSS attacks.
+Use a Web Application Firewall (WAF): A WAF can be used to detect and block XSS attacks.

 Last updated